-4.2 Design for the Viral Suppression
+4.3 Design for Viral Suppression

 The viral suppression component of the study is a two-arm, site-randomized, prospective, effectiveness clinical trial.
 It will be conducted within each intervention community to assess the effectiveness of a FI intervention for achieving and maintaining suppressed VL (HIV RNA < 400 copies/mL) in HIV-positive individuals (who have initiated ART under prevailing guidelines) compared to SOC for supporting patients in achieving adherence and virologic suppression.
 Each HIV care site will be randomized to either the intervention or SOC arm of the study.
 For this component of the trial, study outcomes will be evaluated through routinely reported HIV surveillance data.
+Using surveillance data, study outcomes will continue to be evaluated for a period of one year after the FI intervention ends.